danmacklin/erlang_cep/README.md

 Reduce Functions are called to aggregate results when a CEP Window Fires.

-The Reduce Function takes in one parameter which is a multidimensional array containing the results from all the Row Functions that have successfully matched
+The Reduce Function takes one parameter which is a multidimensional array containing the results from all the Row Functions that have successfully matched
 (i.e the arrays returned from all successfully matching row functions).

 In this example the matches data is the following array :-